carbon-design-system/carbon/.github/CONTRIBUTING.md

    **Note:** the optional commit -a command line option will automatically "add" and "rm" edited files.
 See [Close a commit via commit message](https://help.github.com/articles/closing-issues-via-commit-messages/) and [writing good commit messages](https://github.com/erlang/otp/wiki/Writing-good-commit-messages) for more details on commit messages.

+   Carbon Elements also uses a commit format called [Conventional Commits](https://www.conventionalcommits.org).
+This format is used to help automate details about our project and how it changes.
+When committing changes, there will be a tool that automatically looks at commits and will check to see if the commit matches the format defined by Conventional Commits.

 7. Once ready for feedback from other contributors and maintainers, **push your commits to your fork** (be sure to run `yarn ci-check` before pushing, to make sure your code passes linting and unit tests):

    ```